 Double-trouble: Matt Lucas plays the twin grotesques of Tweedledum and Tweedledee.
 Tim Burton's inspiration for them came from the creepy twins in the Stanley Kubrick horror film The Shining

 'I had this mental picture of her standing at a very crucial moment in her life and having to make an important decision, but being distracted by the White Rabbit.'
+In the film, Alice's turning point comes as she receives an unexpected and unwelcome very public marriage proposal in a Victorian garden.

 Seeing the White Rabbit - with his trademark waistcoat and watch, of course - she runs after him, stumbles and falls down a hole into Wonderland, which is in decline, overgrown and rather haunted.